 - Keep in line with the tone of your overall brand.
-Inject humor if you need to, something like ‘Uh-oh, has somebody forgotten their password?’ could be a good way to lighten up the process and increase your brand’s reputation.
+Inject humour if you need to; something like ‘Uh-oh, has somebody forgotten their password?’ could be a good way to lighten up the process and increase your brand’s reputation.

 Believe it or not, saying goodbye might be the best time to say hello.

 If a customer hasn’t interacted with your business for 60 days or more, it’s time to invite them back.
 Things to include in these types of transactional emails are:

 - An emotional heading that makes the customer stop and think, for example, ‘We hate goodbyes, what did we do wrong?’

 - A reminder to customers of the value you bring.

 - Incentives and rewards to tempt them back.

 Making your customer feel valued and inviting them back might just turn that goodbye into a second hello.

 Tracking the behaviour of new customers opens up new possibilities for transactional emails.

 For example, if you offer a 30-day free trial, you could track how much users use it.
 If free trial customers choose not to buy after the period ends, offer another free month to those who used it for 50% or more of their trial period.